-- 4.1 A firm should develop impact tolerances for each of its critical or important business services on the assumption that disruptive events will happen.
-The purpose of an impact tolerance is to quantify the maximum acceptable level of disruption to a critical or important business service. - 4.2 Impact tolerances should be set at the point at which disruption to the firm's business service would pose, or have the potential to pose, a risk to the firm's viability, safety and soundness, to financial stability or could cause material detriment to customers. - 4.3 Impact tolerances should be used as a planning tool for a firm rather than as a tool to measure regulatory compliance.
+A firm should develop impact tolerances for each of its critical or important business services on the assumption that disruptive events will happen.
+The purpose of an impact tolerance is to determine the maximum acceptable level of disruption to a critical or important business service.

+Impact tolerances should be set at the point at which disruption to the firm's business service would pose, or have the potential to pose, a risk to the firm's viability, safety and soundness, to financial stability or could cause material detriment to customers.

+Impact tolerances should be used as a planning tool for a firm rather than as a tool to measure regulatory compliance.
 Impact tolerances will enable a firm to understand its level of operational resilience in the event of an unplanned disruption.
-Impact tolerances are designed to determine the schedule by which a firm should be able to restore the delivery of critical or important business service after a disruption has occurred. - 4.4 Impact tolerances need to be tested against severe but plausible scenarios to determine their appropriateness - i.e. to determine whether the firm is able to stay within the defined impact tolerances during a disruption. - 4.5 A board should review and approve impact tolerances at least annually or when a disruption occurs. - 4.6 While impact tolerances should be aligned to a firm's risk appetite, impact tolerances are a separate and distinct tolerance measurement.
-Risk appetite focuses on the impact and probability of a risk event occurring and is typically set with reference to a firm's
+Impact tolerances are designed to determine the schedule by which a firm should be able to restore the delivery of critical or important business service after a disruption has occurred.

+Impact tolerances need to be tested against severe but plausible scenarios to determine their appropriateness - i.e. to determine whether the firm is able to stay within the defined impact tolerances during a disruption.

+A board should review and approve impact tolerances at least annually or when a disruption occurs to determine if the original approved impact tolerances are still fit for purpose.

+While impact tolerances should be aligned to a firm's risk appetite, impact tolerances are a separate and distinct tolerance measurement.
+Risk appetite focuses on the impact and probability of a risk event occurring and is typically set with reference to a firm's strategic goals.
+Risk appetite is 'the aggregate level and types of risk an organisation is willing to assume within its risk capacity to achieve its strategic objectives and business plan'.

-- strategic goals.
-Risk appetite is 'the aggregate level and types of risk an organisation is willing to assume within its risk capacity to achieve its strategic objectives and business plan.'6 - 4.7 Impact tolerances assume that the risk event has already crystallised and, therefore, the probability element of risk appetite is removed.
-When a disruption has impacted a critical or important business service the risk appetite will have already been breached. - 4.8 Impact tolerances are a standard that a firm should be able to remain within and which the board and senior management should use to drive improvements to their operational resilience.
+Impact tolerances assume that the risk event has already crystallised and, therefore, the probability element of risk appetite is removed.
+When a disruption has impacted a critical or important business service the risk appetite will have already been breached.